philosopherstove/eqw_1/README.md

 Next Adds:

+Graph Page:
+- include percentage pie-charts comparing revenue between the four POI.

+Map Page:
+- sharpen the intensity-indicator feature.
+Currently, the feature simply ranks the four POI high-to-low, giving each marker a different color.
+This means that I would need as many colors as I have POI.
+Instead, should have colors related to different ranges; so can constrain the amount of colors needed for use.

+Table Page:
+- fancier sort options for the table

+General:
 - designed UI

-- graph page include percentage pie charts comparing revenue between the four POI.

-- sharpen the intensity-indicator feature.
-Currently, the feature simply ranks the four POI high-to-low by changing the color of the markers to one of four colors, specified by a legend.
-Instead, should have the color of the markers related to a met range for amount.

-Put another way, currently, I would need as many colors as I have POI.
-This problem is due to using an individual ranking system.
-Instead, should have colors according to different ranges; so can constrain the amount of colors needed for use.

-- table get fancier sort options

 - consolidate naming conventions for server side functions

-- code that parses data on the front end into different buckets of data could be written in a more consistent format
+- the code that parses data on the front end into different buckets of data could be written in a more consistent format